lyssphacker/talks/we-really-do-not-know-how-to-compute/we-really-do-not-know-how-to-compute.md

 ### [Opening remark](slides/page_1.pdf)

 We are in a real trouble and have not the foggiest idea how to compute very well.
-There might some glimmer of hope on the horizon, in number of different directions, some of which I might point out.
+There might be some glimmer of hope on the horizon, in number of different directions, some of which I might point out.

 ### Most things are obsolete